Change of drift in one-dimensional diffusions: Changing measure in a one-dimensional diffusion.

 Specifying the domain of functions on which $\sG$ acts is important.
 We fix some reference point $\xi \in \Int$ and define the domain $\sD$ of $\sG$ to be the set of all $f$ which are represented as

-for some constants $A$, $B$, $g \in C_0$, and which satisfy the necessary boundary conditions \eqref{bc} in the case of boundary points\footnote{If $a=0 \in I$, then we could take $\xi = 0$ in \eqref{dom} and would then have that $B=0$ in order to match the boundary condition there.} in $I$.
-If $f \in \sD$ is given as in \eqref{dom}, then it is immediate from \eqref{Gdef} that $\sG f = g$, and it can be shown that
+for some constants $c_1, c_2\in \R$, and a function $g \in C_0$.
+In the case of boundary points in $I$, $c_1,c_2$ have to satisfy the necessary boundary conditions \eqref{bc}.
+For example, if $a=0 \in I$, then we could take $\xi = 0$ in \eqref{dom} and would then have that $c_2=0$ in order to match the boundary condition there.
+If $f \in \sD$ is given as in \eqref{dom}, then it is immediate from \eqref{Gdef} that $\sG f = g$, and it can be shown that Now fix some measurable $h:I \rightarrow \R^+$ satisfying for all $c<d\in I^\circ$ that